filamentphp/filament/packages/support/docs/03-icons.md

 - `tables::pagination.previous-button` - Button to go to the previous page, used on mobile and by "simple pagination"
 - `tables::pagination.next-button` - Button to go to the next page, used on mobile and by "simple pagination"
 - `tables::reorder.handle` - Handle to grab in order to reorder a record with drag and drop
-- `tables::search-input` - Search input
+- `tables::search-field` - Search input

 ### Notifications icon aliases